romelperez/simple-organizer/SYSTEM_DESIGN.md

 ### Accessibility

-- [ ] Should allow dark and light theme color schemes.
+- [x] Should allow dark and light theme color schemes.
 - [ ] Should allow to reduce/disable animations.
 - [x] Visual colors should have AA contrast ratio.
 - [x] Edition form inputs should update data when user blurs from them on change.
 - [ ] Should show social media share metadata.
+- [ ] Should add manifest file to allow download on mobile devices.
 - [x] Images should have alternative texts.
 - [x] Form inputs should have autocomplete names where needed.
 - [x] Call to actions should have titles with longer explanations.